becauro/readpe/readme.md

 **Prerequisites**: You need the 'make' and 'gcc' tools installed in your build machine.
 If you use Windows OS, I suggest you achieve that by use [MinGw](https://pt.wikipedia.org/wiki/MinGW) framework; It also works if you have [Cygwin](https://pt.wikipedia.org/wiki/Cygwin) installed.

-**Note**: If you are using Windows OS as build machine, I suggest you rename the 'make' tools binary for call it 'make'.
+**Note 1**: If you are using Windows OS as build machine, I suggest you rename the 'make' tools binary for call it 'make'.
 This avoid error, once Makefile commands use make tools by invock it by use 'make' word.

+**Note 2**: I suggest you run these procedures as Elevated Privileges (by use 'sudo', root, Admin (for Windows) or whatever...)

-With prerequisites in place, you can Compile/Install/Clear/Uninstalls automatically by two ways: 1 - By use Makefile (like most projects) 2 - By use OneClickMake (Quick way).
+With that in place, you can Compile/Install/Clear/Uninstalls automatically by two ways: 1 - By use Makefile (like most projects) 2 - By use OneClickMake (Quick way).

 ## 1 - By use Makefile